boydx/boydx.github.io/cv/README.md

 2016 “Map Making with QGIS” and “Learning the Basics of CARTO” <br>Kentucky Association of Mapping Professionals Annual meeting, October 18.

-2016, 2015    “UKy Summer Map Camp”<br>University of Kentucky Department of Geography, Summer.
+2016 and 2015    “UKy Summer Map Camp”<br>University of Kentucky Department of Geography, Summer.
 [Learn what middle school kids can map](https://plus.google.com/118185113381405635119).

+### Teaching Awards and Recognition

+2018 "NRE 355: A Thank you to Boyd Shearer."
+Natural Resources and Environmental Science Fall Newsletter.
+2014 "Outstanding Geography Teacher Award."
+University of Kentucky Geographical Society.

 ## Presentations

+2019 “Open source command line GIS.”
+North American Cartographic Information Society annual meeting, October 18.

+2019 “Lidar: Processing & visualization with Python and ArcGIS Pro.”
+Kentucky Association of Mapping Professionals annual meeting, October 11.

+2019 "Weather mapping in HD: a season of Kentucky sunsets."
+University of Kentucky Department of Geography Colloquium Series, February 15.

 2017 “Teaching experiences at the University of Kentucky.”
 Department of Geography Colloquium Series, December 8.